 - 10-minute skip for Xfinity On Demand

 We’ve highlighted the hardware, so let’s move on to the software.
-Here’s what you can expect from the X1’s user interface.
+Here’s what you need to know about the X1 viewing experience.

 Finding a show or movie

-Now you can just enter the title you’re looking for, and the X1 system will find all the possible options for that program, whether it’s playing on live TV, available on demand, or stored in your DVR recordings.
+With Xfinity TV service, you can search by text or voice, and the X1 system will show results for live airings, reruns, on-demand titles, and DVR recordings.
 You can narrow your search further by selecting specific filtering categories.

 Recording TV

-Unlike traditional DVRs, the X1 Cloud DVR stores all your recorded programs on cloud technology, not on a hard disk inside the machine.
-The trade-off for all that space is that when you watch recorded programs, you’re technically streaming them, so you’ll need an internet connection.
+Unlike traditional DVRs, the X1 DVR stores all your recorded programs on cloud technology, not on a hard disk inside the machine.
+This means you’re technically streaming your recordings, which requires an internet connection.
 If you’re worried about buffering, download your shows ahead of time to watch later.

-Going over your storage limit means the X1 will start recording over your old shows.
+Exceeding your storage limit means the X1 will start recording over your old shows by default.
 Don’t worry—you can protect specific shows from this rule or check your deleted shows to recover them.

 Software updates